 The mobile app development industry is thriving and continuing to evolve year after year.
 In 2014, we saw mobile app market maturing from smartphones and tablets to wearable devices and Internet of Things.
 There was also an increased focus on app analytics and mobile app marketing.
-Now that 2015 is around us, we decided to list down the top 15 mobile development trends to expect in the New Year.
+Now that 2015 is around us, we decided to list down the top 15 mobile app development trends to look out for in the New Year.

 1. Rapid Mobile Development